Nigel Foster (kayaker)

-Subsequently working alone, the "Nigel Foster" signature paddle blade was released by Nimbus in Canada, and Foster worked in a design/consultant capacity with companies including Liquidlogic, Bending Branches and Extrasport in USA. (e.g. ExtraSport Tow-system).
+Subsequently working alone, the "Nigel Foster" signature paddle blade was released by Nimbus in Canada, and Foster worked in a design/consultant capacity with companies including Liquidlogic, Bending Branches and Extrasport in USA. (e.g., ExtraSport Tow-system).

-In the late summer of 2004, accompanied by Kristin Nelson, he finally completed Baffin Island to Labrador expedition by paddling from Kuujjuaq 58.106667°N 68.398611°W in Ungava Bay to Nain 56.542222°N 61.692778°W – a distance of over 675 mi of uninhabited coastline – in which there were numerous encounters with polar bears.
+Late in the summer of 2004, accompanied by Kristin Nelson, he finally completed Baffin Island to Labrador expedition by paddling from Kuujjuaq 58.106667°N 68.398611°W in Ungava Bay to Nain 56.542222°N 61.692778°W – a distance of over 675 mi of uninhabited coastline – in which there were numerous encounters with polar bears.

 In 2008, at the 6th Annual Induction Ceremony, Foster was inducted into the International Halls of Fame: Bicycling, Rowing, Canoeing, Kayaking as a Kayaker.

-Since 2007 Foster has been the head of research and development at Point65.
-In addition to designing products forPoint65, He also acts as a spokesperson and assists the company with PR, marketing and special events.
+Since 2007, Foster has been the head of research and development at Point65.
+In addition to designing products for Point65, he also acts as a spokesperson and assists the company with PR, marketing and special events.
 Foster presently lives in Seattle, WA with his wife Kristin Nelson.